• Environment

 Facility

 The space of the media center has one main space with a projector unit and tables enough to fill the faculty for meetings.
 On the side is a computer lab.
 Next to the computer lab is a smaller quiet space to work.
-There are a couple rooms that adults can branch off if they need a quiet workspace
+There are a couple rooms that adults can branch off if they need a quiet workspace This is a photo of the 'back room' used for annual museums and annual book fairs.

 Our library is ADA accessible.
 We have a push button to get into the library.
 One student, who is in a wheelchair, visits quite regularly with no issues.
-She even operates the self checkout on her own.
+She even operates the self-checkout on her own.

 Furniture